 When the next call out comes for them to donate their time and effort on a balmy spring day when they could be relaxing by the lake, pulling the paspalum out of their garden beds, or even (call me crazy) lining up a paid gig, it’s going to colour their reactions.

 But it’s an option.
 And we do love choices.

-Something to chew on or over with your double-latté and iced Vo-Vo at the next committee meeting.
+Something to chew on with your double-latté and iced Vo-Vo at the next committee meeting.